MetaBorgCube/framevm/README.md

 If you need other strategies from other files, please notify me such that I can add them to these files.
 This as any other file might change in the future.

+### Linking the standard library
+Stacy includes a number of functions in a library like string concatenation and string printing.

+To make use of this library, you have to make the files visible to importing files.
+There are two ways to do this: The first is to simply copy over the `stdlib` folder from `framevm-stacy.lib` to the root of your project that contains the Stacy programs.
+This method is not encouraged as you need to manually update the library when it is updated.
+You might notice that making a symlink fixes this issue, sadly these don't work nicely in combination with Eclipse.
+The second solution is to select your project in eclipse and open its properties (project -> properties).
+Here you navigate to the 'Java build path' page and click `link source`.
+In the dialog, select the `framevm-stacy.lib/stdlib`-folder and give it the name 'stdlib'.
+Stacy programs now should be able to import functions from the library.

 ## Importing Roger
 > Work in progress